fkarg/fkarg.github.io/drafts/nixos-starting.md

 So yeah, I'm happy with NixOS as my main OS, and I don't think I'll switch anytime soon.
 It allows literally fearless upgrades, anytime I want or need one.
 Bonus points for it not requiring integration to my dotfiles after all.
-Since I'm still using one ubuntu-based computer for work, I decided to write an `ansible`-playbook for dotfile deployment instead.
+Since I'm still using one Ubuntu-based computer for work, I decided to write an `ansible`-playbook for dotfile deployment instead.
 A post about that is in progress.
 Stay tuned.